Smiths News (LON:SNWS) Earns Add Rating from Peel Hunt

-Smiths News (LON:SNWS)‘s stock had its “add” rating restated by analysts at Peel Hunt in a research note issued to investors on Thursday, LSE.Co.UK reports.
-They currently have a GBX 55 ($0.72) price objective on the stock.
-Peel Hunt’s target price indicates a potential upside of 43.96% from the stock’s previous close.
+Peel Hunt restated their add rating on shares of Smiths News (LON:SNWS) in a research note issued to investors on Thursday morning, PriceTargets.com reports.
+The firm currently has a GBX 55 ($0.72) price target on the stock.

-A number of other equities research analysts have also recently commented on the stock.
-Berenberg Bank upped their target price on shares of Smiths News from GBX 48 ($0.63) to GBX 50 ($0.65) and gave the company a “buy” rating in a report on Tuesday, July 13th.
-Peel Hunt reissued an “add” rating and set a GBX 55 ($0.72) price target on shares of Smiths News in a report on Thursday.
+Separately, Berenberg Bank increased their target price on Smiths News from GBX 48 ($0.63) to GBX 50 ($0.65) and gave the stock a buy rating in a report on Tuesday, July 13th.

 Smiths News plc, together with its subsidiaries, engages in the wholesaling of newspapers and magazines in the United Kingdom, Spain, France, Germany, the Netherlands, and internationally.
 It also supplies inflight entertainment to airlines and travel points; and offers field marketing, supply chain auditing, and compliance checking services to retailers and suppliers.